 The 83 km memorable journey on board the Darjeeling Toy Train is probably one thing you would not want to miss on your Darjeeling vacation.
 The beautiful train takes the tourists from Siliguri to Darjeeling as it passes amongst sites of breathtaking natural beauty, lush greenery, and tiny hamlets.
 The engineering system of the train makes use of a special lopped and switch back mechanism to encounter the steep uphill climb.

-The chowrasta is the major shopping promenade lined with numerous small and big shops which sell everything from local specialties to international brands.
-Some of the musts buy include the locally made Tibetan paintings known as thangka, traditional masks, Nepali khukri, wooden statues, brass objects and woolen clothing.
+The chowrasta is the major shopping promenade lined with numerous small and big shops that sell everything from local specialties to international brands.
+Some of the musts buy include the locally made Tibetan paintings known as thangka, traditional masks, Nepali khukri, wooden statues, brass objects, and woolen clothing.
 Fresh tea can be purchased from one of the many factory retail shops.

 Darjeeling is one of the most favored hill stations of India, frequented by thousands of visitors all round the year.
-The city boasts of a number of quality hotels which provide good accommodation facilities for its guests ensuring a memorable and comfortable stay.
-Some of the best hotels in Darjeeling include New Elgin Hotel (3 star, situated on H. D. Lama Road just 0.5 km from railway station & bus stand), Hotel Shambhu (3 star equivalent, situated on Gandhi Road near the bus stand), Cedar Inn (3 star, situated on H. D. Lama Road just 0.5 km from bus stand), Hotel North Star (3 star, situated on H. D. Lama Road just 0.5 km from bus stand), Hotel Sinclair (3 star, situated on Gandhi Road just 2 km from bus stand & 0.5 km from city centre), Hotel Swiss (3 star, situated on Gandhi Road) and Hotel Lunar (3 star equivalent, situated on Gandhi Road just 1 km from bus stand).
+The city boasts of a number of quality hotels that provide good accommodation facilities for its guests ensuring a memorable and comfortable stay.
+Some of the best hotels in Darjeeling include New Elgin Hotel (3 stars, situated on H. D. Lama Road just 0.5 km from railway station & bus stand), Hotel Shambhu (3-star equivalent, situated on Gandhi Road near the bus stand), Cedar Inn (3 stars, situated on H. D. Lama Road just 0.5 km from bus stand), Hotel North Star (3 stars, situated on H. D. Lama Road just 0.5 km from bus stand), Hotel Sinclair (3 stars, situated on Gandhi Road just 2 km from bus stand & 0.5 km from city center), Hotel Swiss (3 stars, situated on Gandhi Road) and Hotel Lunar (3-star equivalent, situated on Gandhi Road just 1 km from bus stand).